Technical SEO is the process of optimising your website to help search engines crawl and index it more effectively.

 These will usually appear as 404 errors, which means the page can’t be found.
 Broken links typically occur when you mistype the URL, change the URL of a page or delete it entirely.

 Another thing your site crawl will flag are instances of duplicate content that need to be addressed.
-Duplicate content is particularly common on eCommerce websites, where product titles and descriptions can be reused, and URL parameters can create multiple copies of the same page.
+Duplicate content is prevalent on eCommerce websites, where product titles and descriptions can be reused, and URL parameters can create multiple copies of the same page.

-Use canonical URLs to make sure Google and other search engines only index one page.
+Use canonical URLs to make sure Google and other search engines index one page.

 If you want to rank well in Google, you need to have a site that looks great on smartphones.
 It’s not just SEO traffic.
 You’ll lose revenue as well.
-Mobile shoppers are incredibly common now, so it’s important to accommodate them.
+However, mobile shoppers are incredibly common now, so it’s important to accommodate them.

 Check the status of your site by using Google’s Mobile-Friendly Test.
 If your site isn’t responsive, speak to your web developer.

 Slow sites are annoying to use and rank poorly in Google.
-Your customers aren’t going to wait for your website to load, and neither is Google.
+Your customers aren’t waiting for your website to load, and neither is Google.

 Don’t let this be an issue by regularly checking your site speed using Google’s PageSpeed Insights tool.
-It will provide a score for your site and a list of ways you can improve your load time.
+It will provide a score for your site and a list of ways to improve your load time.

-If in doubt, make sure you are using a Content Delivery Network (so that your content is distributed around the world) and that caching is in place (so pages load instantly for returning visitors).
+If in doubt, make sure you are using a Content Delivery Network (so that your content is distributed worldwide), and that caching is in place (so pages load instantly for returning visitors).

 Structured data is essential for great technical SEO.
 This is a type of HTML markup that helps search engines to understand your store’s content better.